Natively Format JavaScript Dates and Times

 Date.prototype.toLocaleTimeString()

-Sometimes you just need to output the time portion of a JavaScript Date object.
-Thankfully, you can reach for the toLocaleTimeString
+Occasionally, you just need to output the time portion of a JavaScript Date

 method.
 Not only does this method support locale

-like the cooresponding toLocaleDateString
+, like the corresponding

-method, but it also supports a timeZone
+toLocaleDateString method, but it also supports a timeZone

-option!
-Cross browser support for this method is also very suprising.
+for this method is also surprising good.

 Options